101 Cooking For Two

 Pro Tips

-1. This recipe does not scale well.
-I don't recommend trying a smaller version.
+1. This recipe does not scale well, so I don't recommend trying a smaller version.
+However, the leftovers freeze well.

 2. This recipe moves quite fast at times.
-For an important meal, like most important things, do a practice a week or two before.
-Plus, you get your own cake.
+For an important meal, like the most important things, do a practice a week or two beforehand.
+Plus, you get a spare cake.

 3. The serving size is small but correct.
 It is very rich.